 List of diagnostic measures:

-Basic (mandatory) and additional diagnostic examinations carried out at the outpatient level:
+Basic (mandatory) and additional diagnostic examinations carried out on an outpatient basis:

-2. General physical examination (External examination of the face (skin, facial symmetry, skin color, condition of lymph nodes, color, shape of teeth, size of teeth, integrity of hard tissues of teeth, tooth mobility, percussion
+2. General physical examination (External examination of the face (skin, facial symmetry, skin color, condition lymph nodes color, shape of teeth, size of teeth, integrity of hard tissues of teeth, mobility of teeth, percussion

 4. Vital staining